skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the title to Inorem when the Captain offered to help Inorem get funds for a new ship.
 The crew however misses Beck as such, liking him as much as they hate Inorem.
-The crew also is very fond of the captain, who they refer to as "Puffins" or "Puff".
+The crew also is very fond of the captain, who they refer to as "Puffins" or "Puff."
 He runs a loose ship, but his generosity with his pay make up for any faults.

 Nobert rambles on about various things until he settles on his girl